ddev/ddev.com/src/content/blog/why-use-ddev-local-instead-of-rolling-your-own-docker-based-local-dev-solution.md

 - Extensive customization available, including [maintained add-ons with automated tests](https://ddev.readthedocs.io/en/latest/users/extend/additional-services/).
 - Custom commands based on shell scripts, that can be added as team needs grow.
 - Outstanding open-source community with [support in many channels](https://ddev.readthedocs.io/en/stable/#support-and-user-contributed-documentation).
 - **Team lead gets the day off**!
 This is perhaps the biggest of the many benefits of DDEV, and perhaps the most important.
 When you use a standardized, supported solution, your team leads don’t spend all their time helping everybody else keep the development environment going.
-It’s the same on every platform, project configurations get checked in, and mostly people just work on things instead of spending their time keeping the environment going (or extending it).
+It’s the same on every platform, project configurations get checked in, and mostly people work on things instead of spending their time keeping the environment going (or extending it).

 There are significant benefits of building and maintaining your own Docker-based dev environment, but I think you’ll have more free time with DDEV!